Uncontacted peoples: India

-India is home to two uncontacted tribes, both living on islands in the Andaman Island chain.

 Sentinelese

 The Sentinelese people of North Sentinel Island, which lies near South Andaman Island in the Bay of Bengal, reject contact.
 Attempts to contact them have usually been rebuffed, sometimes with lethal force.
 Their language is markedly different from other languages of the Andamans, which suggests that they have been isolated for thousands of years.
 They have been called by experts the most isolated people in the world, and they are likely to remain so.

-During the 2001 Census of India, a joint expedition conducted during 23–24 February 2001 identified at least a few dozen individuals, but it was not exhaustive.
-Helicopter surveys after the 2004 Indian Ocean tsunami confirmed the Sentinelese had survived, and there have been a few limited interactions with them since.
-The local Andaman and Nicobar administration has adopted an "eyes-on and hands-off" policy to ensure that no poachers enter the island.
-A protocol for circumnavigation of North Sentinel Island has been made and notified in consultation with the Indian government.

-Individuals have occasionally attempted to contact them, although such attempts are against the law.
-In November 2018, American missionary John Allen Chau was killed by the Sentinelese during an illegal expedition to the island, where Chau had intended to convert the tribe to Christianity.

-Andamanese

-Another Andamanese tribe, the Jarawas, live on the main islands, largely isolated from other peoples.
-They are thought to number a few hundred people.
+Indian visits to the island ceased in 1997.
+An American, John Allen Chau, was killed in 2018 while visiting the island illegally as a Christian missionary.
+On March 29, 2025, a US citizen from Arizona made an unauthorised landing on the island, leaving behind a can of Diet Coke and a coconut as a peace offering.
+He was subsequently arrested by the Indian Police Service with a view to prosecution.
+Indigenous rights organization Survival International, which advocates for uncontacted peoples globally, condemned the illegal actions as "deeply disturbing", noting that uncontacted peoples like the Sentinelese are vulnerable to being wiped out by contact-induced diseases to which they have no immunity.

+Shompen

+The Shompen or Shom Pen are the Indigenous people of the interior of Great Nicobar Island, part of the Indian union territory of Andaman and Nicobar Islands.
+In 2001, the population was estimated at approximately 300.
+They practice a hunter-gatherer subsistence economy.
+Survival International, a global NGO campaigning for indigenous rights, says that the Shompen are one of the most isolated peoples on earth, with most of them being uncontacted and refusing interactions with outsiders.

+Due to the proposed Great Nicobar Development Plan, hectares of land on Great Nicobar Island will be reclaimed to build a "Hong Kong India" with an airport, an international port, and an industrial park.
+This may impact 1,700 people, including many Shompens.
+In February 2024, 39 genocide experts from 13 countries warned that the development "will be a death sentence for the Shompen, tantamount to the international crime of genocide".
+They said that the proposed population increase and exposure to outside populations would lead to mass deaths, because the Shompen have little to no immunity to infectious outside diseases.

 South America

 Bolivia

 The Toromona are an uncontacted people living near the upper Madidi River and the Heath Rivers in northwestern Bolivia.
 The government has created an "exclusive, reserved, and inviolable" portion of the Madidi National Park to protect the Toromona.
-The group faced encroachment from a Chinese mining company in 2016.

 Among the Ayoreo people of the Gran Chaco are a small number of uncontacted nomadic hunter-gatherers in the Kaa-Iya del Gran Chaco National Park and Integrated Management Natural Area.

 Pacahuaras are believed to be living in voluntary isolation in Pando Department.